Attribute Mapping from Blueprints

 else:

-# Fallback: nearest centroid heuristic
+# Fallback: nearest centroid keeps every label attached to a room.

 nearest = min(